What is Integrated Business?

 Graduates of this program will have a unique understanding of the structure and challenges facing small- and medium-sized companies.

-Roughly 50% of our alums stay in Orlando and 40% of employees in Central Florida work for firms with less than 500 employees.
-Add in the fact that most job growth (and loss) nationwide is in “small and medium size enterprises” (SME).
+Roughly 50 percent of our alums stay in Orlando and 40 percent of employees in Central Florida work for firms with less than 500 employees.
+Add in the fact that most job growth (and loss) nationwide is in “small and medium-size enterprises” (SME).
 It seems likely that many UCF grads will go to work for such companies.

 Is this good or bad?
 The answer depends on what you want most out of your first job.
 Big companies tend to pay more initially, have better fringe benefits, and can devote more resources to formal employee training and development.
 SMEs tend to offer a more varied work day with greater responsibility coming earlier.
 This means more interesting work that offers more chances to be innovative and create something.
 You are less likely to be just “a cog in the wheel”.
 It is easier to get your voice heard, have greater access to top management and have responsibility over budgets.
 SMEs are also more likely to have you participate on, or have responsibility for, projects from start to finish.

 In many ways there is a short-term versus long-term trade-off in the choice between big and small.
 Big firms will pay more out of the gate and probably offer more job security, but if you are a high performer, you may get promoted faster and learn the entire business quicker by working for a smaller company.